 Directors of Federal Reserve Banks and Branches

-Directors play an important role in the effective functioning of the Federal Reserve.
-All directors are expected to participate in the formulation of monetary policy and to act as a link between the System and the public.
-In addition, head-office directors are responsible for supervising the administration of their Reserve Bank's operations, overseeing the Reserve Bank's corporate governance function, and maintaining an effective system of internal auditing procedures and controls.
+Directors play a critical role in the effective functioning of the Federal Reserve.
+Directors provide a link between the System and the public, and their insights help to inform the FOMC's deliberations.
+In addition, Reserve Bank directors perform an important corporate governance function and are responsible for maintaining an effective system of internal auditing procedures and controls.
 Directors are not involved, however, in any matters related to banking supervision, including specific supervisory decisions.

 The System's boards function most effectively when they are constituted in a manner that encourages a variety of perspectives and viewpoints.
 Although there is room for improvement, the System has made significant progress in recent years in recruiting highly-qualified women and minorities who represent a range of different industries and sectors for director positions.
 The attached tables provide further information about the composition of Reserve Bank and Branch boards and sectors represented by Reserve Bank and Branch directors.